BigSweetPotatoStudio/HyperChat/README.md

 ## Note

-* For MacOS, if you encounter damage or permission issues, run `sudo xattr -d com.apple.quarantine /Applications/HyperChat.app`
+* On MacOS, if you encounter a damaged or permission issue, `sudo xattr -d com.apple.quarantine /Applications/HyperChat.app`
-* For MacOS `nvm` users, manually enter PATH `echo $PATH`, Windows version of `nvm` seems to work directly
+* MacOS `nvm` users need to manually enter PATH `echo $PATH`, the Windows version of `nvm` seems to work directly

 ![image.png](./images/image4.png)